runtimeverification/haskell-backend/design-decisions/2020-01-02-Side-conditions-for-predicates.md

        `φᵢ` is defined.
 Note that this is not always the case, since evaluating `sgn(x)` as part of `ceil(1/sgn(x))` with a `top` top-level condition will still branch.
-1. Assuming tht only one `φᵢ` is defined, we can sometimes simplify its condition by using `C`, i.e. if `φᵢ = tᵢ ∧ Rᵢ` with `Rᵢ` being a predicate, and `C` implies `Rᵢ`, then we can simply drop `Rᵢ`).
+1. Assuming that only one `φᵢ` is defined, we can sometimes simplify its condition by using `C`, i.e. if `φᵢ = tᵢ ∧ Rᵢ` with `Rᵢ` being a predicate, and `C` implies `Rᵢ`, then we can simply drop `Rᵢ`).